 There are a lot of financial characteristics to consider before building your investment portfolio.
 These things include tax rates, liquidity, gains, etc.

 Real estate investing can be a major impetus to your financial portfolio.
 It can quite literally accelerate your journey to riches if done correctly.

-Most of the times, real estate investing is often associated with owning properties and leasing it out.
+Most of the time, real estate investing is often associated with owning properties and leasing them out.
 However, there is more to real estate investing than just this.
-Real Estate Investment Trusts (REIT) is an important component of real estate investing.
+Real Estate Investment Trusts (REIT) are an important component of real estate investing.